Puerto Ayacucho, Venezuela: What to pack, what to wear, and when to go [2023]

 Make your flight more comfortable with an airplane phone mount

-If you are traveling to Puerto Ayacucho in May, you will notice that it is consistently hot.
-Expect it to rain most days.
+If you are traveling to Puerto Ayacucho in April, you will notice that it can be very hot.
+Expect it to rain about half of the time.
 Average temperatures (including nighttime) are in the low 80s F (high 20s C).

 What to wear/what to pack: